 Plus, aggrieved drivers can forward on footage to the correct authorities, such as the police, using a subscription to the Police Witness service.
 Meaning you can take action against suspected dangerous drivers, even if they don’t stop to exchange details.

 Or if someone clips your car when stationary, or breaks off a wing mirror without leaving a note, you will have more evidence about who may be responsible for the damage and potential cost recompenses.

 Not all insurers are convinced, however, that this isn’t just a fad or marketing ploy to persuade customers to buy dash cams in order to try to reduce their premiums.
 At the moment, it seems there just isn’t enough evidence for the big insurance companies to reduce their prices for those with dash cameras.

-At the moment, the companies that offer this are few and far between, the two biggest insurers being AXA and RAC.
-But as more and more people catch on and buy dash cams, the pressure will grow for insurers to take up the ‘dash cam discount’ – as anything that makes car insurance cheaper is going to be a big seller.
+Currently, the companies that do offer this are few and far between, the biggest insurers being AXA, Aviva and Swiftcover.
+But as more and more people catch on and buy dash cams, the pressure is likely to grow for insurers to take up the ’dash cam discount’ – as anything that makes car insurance cheaper is going to be a big seller.